 Yes.
 Use taxes on the purchase price of the aircraft must be made with the application, however, there are no registration fees due on an aircraft that is unairworthy.
-You will need to contact the Iowa DOT's Office of Aviation and pay registration fees when the aircraft becomes airworthy and before it returns to flight.
+You will need to contact us and pay registration fees when the aircraft becomes airworthy and before it returns to flight.

 More information on aircraft registration?

-Registration applications and other information are available at your local airport, on the Office of Aviation website, or by contacting the Office of Aviation.
-Questions regarding aircraft registration in Iowa can be directed to the Office of Aviation at 515-239-1691 or by email.
+Registration applications and other information are available at your local airport, on our website, or by contacting the Aviation Bureau.
+Questions regarding aircraft registration in Iowa can be directed to the Aviation Bureau at 515-239-1697 or by email.